bahamas10/basher/README.md

 The command line operands tell `basher` which plugins to run.
 For example

-    $ basher test
+    # basher test

 ...tells basher to run the `test` plugin, while

-    $ basher node rsyslog
+    # basher node rsyslog

 ...tells basher to run the `node` plugin followed by the `rsyslog` plugin, halting execution if anything fails.

-You can specify plugins to run in the config file, `/etc/basher.conf` to be run when `bahser` is run without any operands.
+You can specify plugins in the config file, `/etc/basher.conf`, to be run when `basher` is run without any operands.
 For example

     BASHER_PLUGINS=(test node rsyslog)

-Will cause `basher` to run `test`, `node`, and `rsyslog`, in that order, when it is called on the command line with no operands.
+Will cause `basher` to run `test`, `node`, and `rsyslog`, in that order, when it is called on the command line with no operands like:

+    # basher

 Examples
 --------